scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 - For a core AS:
   - Fraction of core ASes (preferably only those to which the link is up) that can be found in non-expired core segments.
-  - Fraction of ASes, core or children, (preferably only those to which the link is up) to where a beacon was initiated during the last propagation interval.
+  - Fraction of ASes, core or children, (preferably only those to which the link is up) to where a beacon was originated during the last propagation interval.
   - Fraction of freshly propagated beacons for which at least one corresponding down segment has been registered (see [](#path-segment-reg)).

 - For a non-core AS: